EricGebhart/prod-inv-ui/README.md

 I could also do more with co-effects and interceptors but thats not a path I want to take at the moment.

+Testing is reasonable.
+I could go further, but there really isn't much to test.
+Some scenarios with sequences of event dispatches could be interesting.

 # these are the goals.
 On verra.